-As Monitoring and Evaluation Advisers, the MDFRC are undertaking a Basin scale evaluation of the contribution of Commonwealth environmental water to the environmental objectives of the Basin Plan.
+As Monitoring and Evaluation Advisers, La Trobe University is undertaking a Basin-scale evaluation of the contribution of Commonwealth environmental water to the environmental objectives of the Basin Plan.

 Monitored outcomes at the Selected Areas will be compared to expected outcomes, to evaluate response.
 Over time, with increased data, models will be developed and used to predict ecological responses and measure the impact of Commonwealth environmental water across the Basin.
-The MDFRC will work with collaborators from the University of Melbourne, Monash University, University of Canberra, Griffith University and independent consultants to improve capacity to predict expected outcomes.
+La Trobe University will work with collaborators from the University of Melbourne, Monash University, University of Canberra, Griffith University and independent consultants to improve capacity to predict expected outcomes.

-The MDFRC will report the outcomes of Commonwealth environmental watering at the Basin scale to the Commonwealth Environmental Water Office annually, as well as cumulatively, over a five year period.
+La Trobe University will report the outcomes of Commonwealth environmental watering at the Basin-scale to the Commonwealth Environmental Water Office annually, as well as cumulatively, over a five year period.
 Importantly, these reports will capture the lessons learnt from the watering actions undertaken to ensure a cycle of continual improvement in the management of Commonwealth environmental water.

 - Hydrology: Flow regimes and connectivity